15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 Bruce Banner may have started out life as a two-wheel drive cargo sprinter, but he is almost unrecognizable now, as a super pimped-out, rugged, feature-loaded camper van!

-Built for off-road and off-grid, this van sports full-body exterior paint coating from Line-X to protect it from scratches from bushes or rocks, and upgraded tires, with locking hubs to turn the four-wheel drive on and off.
+Built for off-road, this 4×4 off-grid Sprinter van sports full-body exterior paint coating from Line-X to protect it from scratches from bushes or rocks, and upgraded tires, with locking hubs to turn the four-wheel drive on and off.

 This van has outdoor activities covered with built-in bike mounts and an air pump for pumping up tires or water toys.
 The power system sports 600 amp hours of lithium battery, the biggest we’ve ever seen in a van, in addition to the 375-watt solar panels mounted on top.

 The van carries 40 gallons of freshwater, with a Rixen diesel-powered heating system for both the water and the air.
 We love how the water tank even has a place to screw in an outdoor shower.

 The body of the van sports a full king-size bed, full stand-up stainless steel shower, and kitchenette with a Wabasto diesel stovetop, 85-liter fridge, and 65-liter freezer.
 The control panel above the bed is one of our favorite features, with in-depth information on exactly how much power is being consumed, and whether it’s coming from a/c or solar.